Certified Defense on the Fairness of Graph Neural Networks: Experimental Evaluations

 \subsection{RQ1: Fairness Certification Effectiveness}

 To answer RQ1, we investigate the performance of different GNNs after certification across different real-world attributed network datasets over FCR, utility, and fairness.
 We present the experimental results across three GNN backbones and three real-world attributed network datasets in~\cref{performance}.
 Here bias is measured with $\Delta_{\text{SP}}$, and we have similar observations on $\Delta_{\text{EO}}$.
 We summarize the main observations as follows: (1) \textbf{Fairness Certification Rate (FCR).} We observe that ELEGANT realizes values of FCR around or even higher than 90\% for all three GNN backbones and three attributed network datasets, especially for the German Credit dataset, where vanilla GNNs tend to exhibit a high level of bias.
 The corresponding intuition is that, for nodes in any randomly sampled test set, we have a probability around or higher than 90\% to successfully certify the fairness level of the predictions yielded by the GNN model with our proposed framework ELEGANT.
 Hence ELEGANT achieves a satisfying fairness certification rate across all adopted GNN backbones and datasets.
 (2) \textbf{Utility.} We found that compared with those vanilla GNN backbones, certified GNNs with ELEGANT also exhibit comparable and even higher node classification accuracy values in all cases.
 Hence we conclude that our proposed framework ELEGANT does not significantly jeopardize the utility of the vanilla GNN models, and those certified GNNs with ELEGANT still bear a high level of usability in terms of node classification accuracy.
-(3) \textbf{Fairness.} We also observe that, in all cases, certified GNNs with ELEGANT achieve better performances in terms of algorithmic fairness compared with those vanilla GNNs.
+(3) \textbf{Fairness.} Although the goal of ELEGANT is not debiasing GNNs, we observe that certified GNNs with ELEGANT achieve better performances in all cases in terms of algorithmic fairness compared with those vanilla GNNs.
 This demonstrates that the proposed framework ELEGANT also contributes to bias mitigation.
-We conjecture that such an advantage of debiasing could be a result of adding random noise on node attributes and graph topology.
-In fact, existing works found that the distribution difference in the node attribute values and edge existence across different subgroups is a significant source of bias~\citep{dong2021edits,dai2021say,fan2021fair}.
-However, adding noise on both node attributes and graph topology may reduce such distributional divergence and mitigate bias.
+We conjecture that such an advantage of debiasing could be a mixed result of (1) adding random noise on node attributes and graph topology (as in \cref{noise1} and \cref{noise2}) and (2) the proposed strategy of obtaining fair classification results (as in \cref{certification_practice}).